fabri1983/eternity2_solver/README.md

 ![eternity solver mpje 8 threads image](misc/eternity_solver_mpje_x8.jpg?raw=true "eternity solver mpje 8 threads")

 - The project is managed with **Maven 3.6.x**.
 If you don't want to download and install Maven then use local `mvnw` alternative.
-- It provides several jar artifacts from **Java 8 to 11**, a benchmark with JMH.
+- It provides several jar artifacts from **Java 8 to 11**, and a benchmark artifact with **JMH** *(Java Microbenchmark Harness)*.
-- Additionally, there are maven profiles and scripting instructions to compile a **native image using Graal's SubstrateVM**.
+- Additionally, there are other maven profiles and scripting instructions to compile a **native image using Graal's SubstrateVM**.

 The backtracker efficiency is backed by:
 - smart prunes: parity check and patterns of placed tiles which don't allow to generate the same pattern again.
-- clever data structures for quickly accessing data: matrix of neighbour tiles, mask matrices.
+- clever data structures for quickly accessing data: matrix of neighbour tiles and mask matrices.
-- primitive arrays whenever possible to reduce memory usage.
+- primitive arrays whenever possible to reduce memory usage and better local data access.
-- bitwise operations and micro optimizations.
+- *bitwise operations* and *micro optimizations*.
 - *minimal perfect hash function* to quickly access neighbour tiles.
-- *Elias-Fano* compression schema, a technique for compressing arrays of monotonically increasing integers.
+- *sparse bit set* from [Brett Wooldridge](https://github.com/brettwooldridge/SparseBitSet) as a faster support for neighbour existence.
-- lot of JVM flag tweaks to reduce thread pressure, GC pressure, JIT compiler parameters, etc.
+- lot of *JVM flag tweaks* to reduce thread pressure, GC pressure, JIT compiler parameters, etc.

 There are two versions of the same solver:
- - one using a **thread pool**.
+- one using a **thread pool** to spawn as task as logic cores the runtime platform provides (is configurable).
- - other using **MPI (for distributed execution)**.
+- other using **MPI** *(for distributed execution)*.

-The placement of tiles follows a row-scan schema from top-left to bottom-right.
+The placement of tiles follows a *row-scan schema* from *top-left* to *bottom-right*.

 The project is under continuous development, mostly on spare time.
 Every time I come up with an idea, improvement, or code refactor is for performance gain purpose.
-I focus on 2 main strategies:
+I'm focused on 2 main strategies:
 - *Speed of tiles placed by second after all filtering has taken place*.
 A piece is consider placed in the board after it passes a series of filters.
 Note that only pre calculated candidates are eligible for filtering.
 Here is where micro/macro optimizations and new clever filtering algorithms come into action.
 - *Time needed to reach a given board position (eg 211) with a fixed configuration (eg 8 threads)*.
 Given the fact that board positions, tiles, and filtering structures are visited always in the same order, this gives us a frame in which CPU processing capabiliy is decoupled from game logic.
 Here is where only micro/macro optimizations come into action.